Design

 As you might have noticed from the above image, serving size is a part of the nutrient panel.
 However, this tiny bit of information requires quite a bit of thought.
 That's why we would like to explore this aspect in more detail.

-So, how does FDA define 'serving size'?
+So, how does the FDA define 'serving size'?

 Serving size is defined as the amount of food that will be consumed by a customer, generally on a single occasion.
+E.g., the reference amount to set a serving of ice cream is 2/3 cup and soda is 12 ounces.

 RACC helps to formulate the serving size for food products.
-Serving size helps customers to gauge how long the food product might last for how much can be consumed and purchase accordingly.
+Serving size helps customers gauge how long the food product might last for how much can be consumed and purchase accordingly.

 IV.
 Claims and Warnings